-Day 10: Kunming Meals: B, L, D
+Day 10: Kunming

 Drive 1 and a half hours to the Stone Forest and spend the morning exploring the unusual limestone rock formations of the Kunming Stone Forest.
 This involves around 2 and a half hours walking along cobblestone paths to view the maze of rock pinnacles, lake and ponds.
-After lunch, you will drive back to Kunming for an afternoon at leisure.
-This evening, dine on a local dish, Across the Bridge Noodles.
+After lunch, return to Kunming and in the evening, dine on the local delicacy Across the Bridge noodles.